Toggle menu

 • We have carried out studies and will continue to do so to understand how the cliffs are developing at Newhaven Harbour Heights, through to Peacehaven.

-• Working with colleagues at the Chancel Coastal Observatory and the regional monitoring programme, we have implemented detailed assessment of cliff erosion and development.
+• Working with colleagues at the Channel Coastal Observatory and the regional monitoring programme, we have implemented detailed assessment of cliff erosion and cliff development.

-• We continue to work closely with East Sussex County Council, Brighton and Hove City Council, and Southern Water.
+• We continue to work closely with East Sussex County Council, Brighton and Hove City Council, the Environment Agency and Southern Water.

 Information sharing sessions

 We have held information sharing sessions in June 2017 and October 2023.
-These were an opportunity for local residents to understand the challenges we face and the options for managing our coastline.
-It was also be a chance for the people living closes to the cliffs to speak to the organisations involved in developing and delivering the plan.
+These provided an opportunity for residents to understand the challenges faced along the coast and the options for managing our coastline.
+It provided an opportunity for the people living close to the cliffs to speak to the organisations involved in developing and delivering the plan.

 The presentation boards displayed at these sessions are available to download below.